-Maybe it’s time to refinance against your increased equity and use the funds to buy further properties or maybe just to top up those financial buffers that you set aside for a rainy day?
+Maybe now, with our low interest rates is a good time for you to refinance against your increased equity and use the funds to buy further properties or maybe just to top up those financial buffers that you set aside for a rainy day?

-To gain financial independence it’s important you own the type of properties that will allow you to take advantage of this new property cycle.
+To gain financial independence, it’s important you own the type of properties that will allow you to take advantage of this new phase of the property cycle.
 Remember, over the next few years some properties will strongly outperform others.

 If you own secondary properties or real estate in areas that are unlikely to benefit from strong capital growth, it may be worth selling up and replacing them with the type of property that will help you develop long-term financial independence.

 Many investors don’t understand the risks associated with property investment and therefore don’t manage them correctly.